smduarte/spbd-2526/docs/index.md

 # Announcements

-Classes will start on the 16th of September, unless the schedule changes...
+Classes will start on the 16th of September a short Labs session, unless the schedule changes to Wednesday.

 Tentative Dates
 + Test# 1 -